 Here’s how it became a legend…

-In 1925, Fitzgerald wrote a short story titled “Rich Boy.”
-It was later published in a popular book of his short stories titled All the Sad Young Men (1936).
-The story begins with this passage:
+In 1925, Fitzgerald wrote a short story titled “The Rich Boy.”
+In 1926, it was published in Red Book magazine and included what became a very popular collection of Fitzgerald's early short stories, titled All the Sad Young Men.

 "Let me tell you about the very rich.
 They are different from you and me.
 They possess and enjoy early, and it does something to them, makes them soft where we are hard, and cynical where we are trustful, in a way that, unless you were born rich, it is very difficult to understand.
 They think, deep in their hearts, that they are better than we are because we had to discover the compensations and refuges of life for ourselves.
 Even when they enter deep into our world or sink below us, they still think that they are better than we are.
 They are different."

 “Fitzgerald had said, ‘The rich are different from us.’
 Hemingway had replied, ‘Yes, they have more money.’”

-After that, books began citing this footnote as if it were an actual conversation between Fitzgerald and Hemingway.
+After that, many other articles and books cited this “exchange” as if it were an actual conversation between Fitzgerald and Hemingway.